Skip to content

 The Methodology

-This master archive serves as a sub-index for my analysis of the D20 ecosystem.
+This master archive serves as a sub-index for my analysis of the D20 anthology.
 Because of the sheer volume of content, I have organized the entries by campaign type rather than just release date.

 Current Status: 🟡 Migrating legacy records from the old archive.